sematext/docs/docs/logs/faq.md

 ```
 What could be done in this situation?
 There are basically two options:

-1) You could rename the field the log output of in "Service B" e.g. "detail_object".
+1) You could rename the field in the log output of in "Service B" e.g. `detail -> detail_object`.

 ```
 {"detail_object": {"code": -1, "error":  "Some Error message here", "module": "myapp"}